What are e-procurement systems?

 or integrated with UNGM.

-Currently, 14 UN organizations have their e-procurement systems integrated with UNGM: FAO, IFAD, ILO, ITU, PAHO, UN Secretariat, UNESCO, UNICEF, UNOPS, UNRWA, WIPO, WTO, WMO and WHO.
+Currently, 15 UN organizations have their e-procurement systems integrated with UNGM: FAO, IFAD, ILO, ITU, PAHO, UN Secretariat, UNESCO, UNICC, UNICEF, UNOPS, UNRWA, WIPO, WTO, WMO, and WHO.

 How is it reflected on UNGM?

-The integration of the UNGM system and the e-procurement system is seamless and enable potential suppliers to electronically submit their bids or proposals for procurement opportunities published on UNGM.
+The integration of the UNGM system and the e-procurement system enables potential suppliers to electronically submit their bids or proposals for procurement opportunities published on UNGM.

 Suppliers may electronically express interest in a procurement opportunity on UNGM.

-Suppliers may access procurement opportunity's details and documentation in the UN organization's e-procurement system.
+Suppliers may access procurement opportunity details and documentation in the UN organization's e-procurement system.

 Suppliers may electronically submit their bids or proposals in the UN organization's e-procurement system.

-In case any issues arise after clicking on the View documents button and/or after being redirected to the e-procurement system, suppliers are recommended to directly contact the e-procurement system providers:
+In case any issues arise after clicking on the View documents button and/or after being redirected to the e-procurement system, suppliers are required to contact the UN procurement officer in charge of the procurement opportunity.